-They made it to a tavern, Augt taking over and extolling ironwood’s virtues while Sarai and Eragon nodded politely.
+They made it to a tavern, Augt taking over and extolling ironwood’s virtues while Sarai and Erogan nodded politely.

-“So,” Sarai hazarded, once Eragon had landed them in a tavern he promised was excellent.
+“So,” Sarai hazarded, once Erogan had landed them in a tavern he promised was excellent.
 “Who was that entering the hall after us?
 On the palanquin I mean.”

 Augt nodded.
 “Beautifully carved.”